Nikhil03-nayak/project2/readme.md

 # new project

-this project was creted by local guys created by shradha khapra
+this project was creted by local guys. created by shradha khapra.